takieddinetorki/Smart-Clinic-System-Full/README.md

 ## First---------------------------------->

-Created a new file "sidebar.php" which contacins the code for the sidebar.
+Created a new file "sidebar.php" which contains the code for the sidebar.
-This file is nowincluded in every page just after the navbar.
+This file is now included in every page just after the navbar.
 Every page is calling a function "sidebarActivelink" which is defined in layout.js file.
 The function takes id of the page as the parameter to add the "nav-active" class for that page in sidebar